DevelopmentalImagingMCRI/MCRIBS/README.md

 ## TODO

-- [ ] Labels unmyelinated WM are myelinated PLIC and ALIC???
+- [x] Labels unmyelinated WM are myelinated PLIC and ALIC???.
+The regions were correctly labelled as myelinated WM.
+The main WM labels are kept as "cerebral WM" despite them being unmyelinated.
+It makes it easier for display purposes.
 - [ ] Make a MCRIB version of the ALBERTs?
+Working on this.
 - [ ] Folding index
 - [ ] Try MANTIS as a stitching thing with DrawEM.
 - [ ] Make a CSH version of the setup script.